 - Preparation of the tanning liquors.

-- Careful control of the time, temperature and strength of the liquor into which the hide or
+- Careful control of the time, temperature and strength of the liquor into which the hide or skin is immersed.

 - Choice or type of the finished look required.